featured image

 data_sources: list[str] = Field(default_factory=list)

-This is the payoff.
+This is where it comes together.
 Two imports enable the pattern: Generic and TypeVar from Python’s standard typing module.
-Pydantic v2’s BaseModel is aware of both.

 from typing import Generic, TypeVar